 Wider stakeholder participation was also viewed as an essential factor to reach more ambitious objectives within existing programmes or plans (Ireland, Hungary, Poland, Iceland, EU level PD on funding).
-Different stakeholder involvement also increased the legitimacy of actions foreseen during the meeting.
 The first European Policy Dialogue had its own specificities as it was shaped as a larger event at the European Parliament that gathered a range of European stakeholders to address the clear connection between CDs and employment.
 The event was an opportunity to present the CHRODIS Plus tools and encourage their application in the workplace settings.